KhartesViewer/khartes/README.md

 gives the fragment's area in square centimeters.
 This is the true area, as measured in 3D space;
 it is not based simply on the projected area of the fragment onto the Fragment View.

-### Copying a fragment and bulk-shifting it
+### Advanced topic: Copying a fragment and bulk-shifting it

-After you have created a fragment to fit a particular sheet, you might wonder if you can copy the fragment, and fit that copy to a nearby sheet, so you don't need to create a new fragment from scratch.
+After you have created a fragment to fit a particular sheet, you might wonder if you can copy the fragment, and shift that copy to overlay a nearby sheet, so you don't need to create a new fragment from scratch.